ARMSTRONGOPONDO/kra-ecomply/README.md

 users will have to upload their own statemnts Nishaunda a good upload statement with good messages etc ui i will modify also Nishaunda a place to view list of uploaded statemnts now kitu imebaki nikugenerate etims invoices na kufile returns

+The upload statement eneables one to upload their mpesa or bank or airtel statemeent then a view named extratew will extract stuff from the statement and create an etims compliant invoice then we can use that to file returns
+Now look into the extract since sijaanza